huffpostdata/ruby-pollster/README.md

                                                                                                     - - - - - - - - - - -

-A Ruby wrapper for the [HuffPost Pollster API](http://elections.huffingtonpost.com/pollster/api) which provides access to political opinion polling data and trend estimates from The Huffington Post.
+A Ruby wrapper for the [Pollster API](http://elections.huffingtonpost.com/pollster/api) which provides access to political opinion polling data and trend estimates from The Huffington Post.

 The Pollster gem has been tested under Ruby 1.8.7, 1.9.2 and 1.9.3.